lawrencegripper/ebpf-cgroup-firewall/README.md

 - The IP requested and which DNS request resolved to it `pid=56253 cmd="curl --max-time 1 1.1.1.1 || curl google.com "`
 - Why the decision was made ie. `explaination="Matched Domain Prefix: google.com" blocked=true blockedAt=dns domain=google.com`

+> Note: Currently we do not support IPv6 and drop all `AAAA` records from DNS then block any `AF_INET6` requests in egress.

 ## Example Usage

 Try it out, here are some examples